 Call your creditor right away if you foresee you’ll be missing payments in a month or two.
 By doing so, he may work out an extension and this will save you penalties which could disrupt your cash flow.

-Obtaining a loan isn’t bad per se especially if your business will prosper from the funding it gets.
-But do remember that when you default on your payments, there’s always the risk of getting a bad credit rating, losing your asset or worse, losing a business.
+Obtaining a corporate loan isn’t bad per se especially if your business will can reap a higher ROI with the funding amount over the interest paid.
+But do remember that when you default on your payments, there’s always the risk of damaging your credit rating and in the worst case scenario, facing possibility of an impending bankruptcy.